Headed for divorce in Miami, FL?

 If the couple can’t agree, a family law court may end up making the decisions for you, and when you get in front of a judge, anything can happen.
 Florida law gives quite a bit of discretion to judges, and family court cases can have unpredictable outcomes.

 Once the court enters a divorce order, you must live with those terms.
 You do not get a second chance at dividing the marital estate.
 If you want to change the alimony, child support, or custody order, you must persuade the court that the circumstances have changed.
 That is not always easy to do.
-A court will often only allow modification to a divorce settlement if they are satisfied that either party’s financial circumstances changed after the existing order was issued.
+A court will often only allow post-judgment modifications to a divorce settlement if they are satisfied that either party’s financial circumstances changed after the existing order was issued.
 Only then will a court or administrative body that issued the order revise a child support or alimony order.

 A family law attorney can help you make your case with the court for a post-judgment modification.